Running a successful Personal Training business can be accomplished if you follow these 17 tips!

 - If there is too much to read, it will not get read.
 View yourself and your services/skills and let your writing reflect those qualities in a realistic manner.
 If the information you are conveying truly reflects what you can do with clients, it will speak to those who read the piece.

 - Tell prospective clients more about your background, philosophy and the services you offer.
-Be careful here to be concise, clear and honest.
-Too often new trainers will try to cram as much information as possible into a marketing piece in order to cover all bases and attract as diverse a client base as possible.
+Be concise, clear and honest.
+Too often, new trainers will try to cram as much information as possible into a marketing piece in order to cover all bases and attract as diverse a client base as possible.

 - Short biography on yourself and philosophy.